mulka/ploverwiki/Top-100-English-Words-in-Plover's-Dictionary.md

 ### 88. first

 `TPEUFRT`.
-In this word, the -F and -R have been reserved, and -F is used as S.
+In this word, the -F and -R have been reversed, and -F is used as S.

 ### 89. well